R-EM/CarND-MPC-Project/writeup.md

 The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.

+Seeing how the duration between timesteps is already 100ms, all we need to do is use the sample before the current one for the throttle and the steering angle.
+This has been implemented in MPC.cpp in lines 121-126, and by using the variable called "delay", we can also vary the delay.
+Implementing this change has not cause much trouble for the MPC controller because of the weights I've used.
+Although the vehicle oscillates a little more compared to the controller without the delay, the vehicle still successfully navigates the entire route without any trouble.
+As for the weights that I've chosen, I began by using the initial weights provided by Udacity's walkthrough video.
+However, these values did not provide a satisfactory result for the controller.
+Initially, the car would just drive straight out of the course, and that alone is reason enough to dismiss these weights.
+The provided values were as following:

+w_cte = 2000;
+w_epsi = 2000;
+w_d1 = 5;
+w_a1 = 5;
+w_d2 = 200;
+w_a2 = 10;

+I began by increasing the values of the steering angle and the acceleration.

+w_cte = 2000;
+w_epsi = 2000;
+w_d1 = 50;
+w_a1 = 50;
+w_d2 = 200;
+w_a2 = 200;

+I still had issues with oversteering, which is why I decided to heavily penalise changes in steering angle and throttle.
+The change in weights happened as follows:

+w_cte = 2000;
+w_epsi = 2000;
+w_d1 = 100;
+w_a1 = 100;
+w_d2 = 500;
+w_a2 = 500;

+This change did not provide a satisfactory improvement for the performance.
+The steering angle still needed to be penalised somewhat more heavily that the throttle, which lead to the following change:

+w_cte = 2000;
+w_epsi = 2000;
+w_d1 = 100;
+w_a1 = 100;
+w_d2 = 10000;
+w_a2 = 1000;

+This provided some improvements, but after changing w_d2 to 100000 is when my controller's performance became satisfactory.
+However, while this controller fulfilled the rubric's requirements, there was still an annoying oscillation that was taking place, which is why cte and epsi were lowered somewhat.
+The final weights are as follow;

+w_cte = 1000;
+w_epsi = 1000;
+w_d1 = 100;
+w_a1 = 100;
+w_d2 = 100000;
+w_a2 = 1000;